JCPA’s Advocacy on Equity and Civil Rights and Response to the Killing of George Floyd

 - As a leader in the WISC interfaith coalition, JCPA signed on to a faith letter sent to Congress supporting police reform and racial equality.
 Click here to view.

-- JCPA is developing a webinar series on policing and law enforcement to educate the Jewish community and general Public on reform efforts.
-We are also creating a webpage with resources.
+- JCPA held a webinar series on policing and law enforcement to educate the Jewish community and general Public on reform efforts.
+Click here to view.

 Convening the National Network